taatuut/clear-agnostic/README.md

 _Start OTEL collector_

-Create required environment variables for yaml file, if any
+Create required environment variables for yaml file and SDKPerf, see sample.env

 `source /path/to/.env`